 DO YOU TAKE HEALTH INSURANCE?

-We are huge believers in providing access to affordable, highly-specialized, patient-centered, quality care.
+We are huge believers in providing access to affordable, highly-specialized, person-centered, quality care.
 After all, we pay hundreds of dollars a month for health insurance premiums – shouldn’t we be able to use it?!

 what do i need to do to get ready for my first appointment?